Loading organizations...

 Key people at Vie Ventures.

-Vie Ventures was founded by Steven St. Peter (Founder and Managing Director).
+Vie Ventures was founded in 2025 by Steven St. Peter (Founder and Managing Director).

 Key people at Vie Ventures.

-Vie Ventures was founded by Steven St. Peter (Founder and Managing Director).
+Vie Ventures was founded in 2025 by Steven St. Peter (Founder and Managing Director).

 Vie Ventures is a life sciences venture capital firm launched in July 2025, uniquely positioned at the intersection of traditional VC and disease-focused philanthropy to accelerate breakthrough therapies for autoimmune diseases and immune system disorders.[1][2][3]
 Its mission is to generate attractive financial returns while delivering mission-driven impact by investing in Series B and C-stage private biotech companies developing next-generation therapeutics in areas of significant unmet need, such as autoimmune conditions experiencing rapid biotech innovation.[1][3]
 The firm participates in equity syndicates alongside leading VCs and strategic partners, leveraging a network from biotech and philanthropy ecosystems to provide value-added support, including patient perspectives and research expertise.[1][4][5]
 This approach bridges for-profit investing with philanthropic goals, catalyzing life-changing cures and influencing the startup ecosystem by de-risking development through cross-sector collaboration.[2][5]